AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

   * [Case Studies](https://www.graphql.com/case-studies/)

-The GraphQL for AEM implementation is based on the standard GraphQL Java implementation.
+The GraphQL for AEM implementation is based on the standard GraphQL Java Library.
 See:

 * [graphQL.org - Java](https://graphql.org/code/#java)